ITBS Test- Iowa Assessment and Preparation Guide

 Some people might be confused by the name of the test, thinking it’s only for students in Iowa.
 However, the Iowa Tests of Basic Skills are actually used throughout the United States to help track student performance.

-Take Practice Test
+Take Iowa Assessments and ITBS Practice Test Now

 What Are the Iowa Assessments?

-Take Practice Test
+Take Iowa Assessments and ITBS Practice Test Now

-The Iowa assessment forms E, F, and G were developed in the same way as the Iowa assessment form.
-It produces similar interpretations and produces the same comprehensive report for skill and item levels providing excellent support for the pre-and post tests.
+The Iowa assessment forms E, F, and G were developed in the same way as the Iowa Assessment form.
+It produces similar interpretations and produces the same comprehensive report for skill and item levels providing excellent support for the pre-and post-tests.

-Take Practice Test
+Take Iowa Assessments and ITBS Practice Test Now

-Tell Me About the Iowa Test of Basic Skills(ITBS)?
+What Is the Iowa Test of Basic Skills (ITBS)?

 The Iowa Basic Skills test is an achievement test administered to students in K-12 that measures students’ comprehension of subjects that they learn in school.
 The Iowa Assessment was introduced as a new program for the 2011 – 2012 school season.